awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/2_create_role.md

     ]
 }
 ```
-This policy allows the principal it is attach to to get and put objects on your newly created Amazon S3 bucket.
+This policy allows the principal it is attach to get and put objects on your newly created Amazon S3 bucket.
 Click **Next: Tags**, and **Next: Review**.
 Give your policy a name such as: `module-1-s3-policy` and enter a description `Read and write on asl-aws-module-1-lab bucket`.
 Click on **Create policy**.

 ![Policy review](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/7_3_review_policy.png)